Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-REINFORCE/README.md

 Here, L means the **loss function** (depending on \theta).

-### Train the Agent

-The environment was solved

-* in 2300 episodes and tmax = 100 with score 1.77

-* in 2000 episodes and tmax = 300  with score 2.46

-* in 2300 episodes and tmax = 300  with score 4.82

 ### Training History

 The environment was solved, see the following results.